Castillo Marble – 3 Interesting Historical Facts

-Castillo is a fine-grained marble featuring a dark gray background with very thin, light and dark grey veins formed in parallel patterns.
-Its texture and color create a pleasant ambiance both indoors and outdoors.
+Castillo is a fine-grained marble featuring a dark grey background with very thin, light and dark grey veins formed in parallel patterns.
+Its texture and colour create a pleasant ambience both indoors and outdoors.

 Like other Italian Marbles, Castillo is adored for its expression of nature.
 It is authentic, unique, and unaffected by changing fashion.

 In Roman times, stone was extracted by hammers and chisels based on natural fractures found in the stone.
 Sticks, iron & wooden wedges were used to repeatedly strike the fracture lines until they fully opened.
 This process was extremely labor intensive and was the process used until the 18th century when explosives were introduced.

 In modern days, production has increased by large amounts due to the introduction of specialized machinery.
 These advancements include machines such as wire stone saws that allows the cutting of many blocks at one time.

 Not only has stone extraction improved, but stone transportation also became easier and less dangerous with the introduction of large trucks and other heavy equipment.
 In early times, stones were guided up and down slopes using timber and ropes for transportation and moved onto barges for transportation via the river systems.
 This method of transport often damaged the blocks and limited the availability of good material to work with.